 Exercise can be a big help, too.
 It lowers the amount of stress hormones your body makes and increases endorphins -- substances that make you feel good and give athletes that "runner's high."
 You don't need to become an athlete, though.
 Even a daily brisk walk can lower stress.

 "When I work out, it takes 100% of my concentration.
 I'm not thinking about work.
 I leave everything else behind," says David Crowder, a 46-year-old entrepreneur in Atlanta.

-Crowder, an athlete and healthy eater, has several medical conditions that caused him to have five heart attacks in the last 12 years.
+Crowder, an athlete and healthy eater, has several medical conditions that caused him to have five heart attacks in 12 years.
 He says exercise keeps him in good physical shape and puts his stress in check.

 How Stress Hurts Your Heart